voidagency/sys-check/README.md

 Replace `[project_name]` with the project name used for container names (for [easypanel](https://easypanel.io/) it should simply be the project name).
-If not provided, Docker container communication will be aborted.
+If not provided, Docker container communication checks will be aborted.